aafaz/aafaz/README.md

 ► I am a self-driven and passionate data science graduate student from Indiana University.
 I love applying my analytical skills and solve real world problems to provide value for businesses.
 I have more than one year of experience in the data science field working with data and have a curious eye for converting data into powerful insights to make data-driven solutions for the business.

 ► Data Science Projects done:
-1. Loan Prediction System for Banks
+1. <a href="https://github.com/aafaz/Loan-Prediction">Loan Prediction System for Banks </a>
 2. Ozone Level Forecasting
 3. <a href="https://github.com/aafaz/US-Covid-19-Tracker">US COVID-19 Tracker </a>
 4. Indy Archieve Document Classification